LucyWL/Log-events-document/README.md

 As we mentioned above, each specific event type contains different information, which is reflected in different particular variables within the variable of "specificEventDetail" in a nested structure.

 ### Game Start Event
 When a player starts to play MHS.
-No event type specific detailed information.
+No event type-specific detailed information.

 #### Example JSON format
 ```JSON